Kashmira Pardeshi: Career

-Pardeshi has acted in several commercials before she made her film debut with a Telugu film Nartanasala (2018), opposite Naga Shaurya.
-The film was a decent at the box-office, but her performance in it earned her a role in the Hindi film Mission Mangal (2019), where she was cast as Vidya Balan and Sanjay Kapoor's daughter.
+Pardeshi acted in several commercials before she made her film debut with the Telugu film Nartanasala (2018), opposite Naga Shaurya.
+The film was a commercial failure at the box-office, but her performance in it earned her a role in the Hindi film Mission Mangal (2019), where she was cast as Vidya Balan and Sanjay Kapoor's daughter.
 The film was a major commercial success at the box-office.
-And same year She made her Marathi film debut with Ravi Jadhav's Rampaat.
-Director Sasi came across her advertisements and her performance in Nartanasala and signed her up for the Tamil film Sivappu Manjai Pachai, opposite G.V.
+In the same year, she made her Marathi film debut with Ravi Jadhav's Rampaat.
+The director Sasi came across her advertisements and her performance in Nartanasala, and signed her up for the Tamil film Sivappu Manjal Pachai, opposite G.V.
 Prakash Kumar.
 Pardeshi hired a Tamil tutor to help her prepare for the role.
-The film was an average hit at the box-office.
+The film was a hit at the box office.

 Her only release on 2021 was Rider, marking her debut in Kannada cinema, opposite Nikhil Kumar.
 The film received generally positive reviews from critics and audience, and was a decent hit at the box-office.

-In 2022, her first release was Anbarivu, opposite Hip Hop Tamizha.
-The film opt a theatrical release, and released directly via Disney+ Hotstar, with receiving mixed to positive reviews from critics.
-Anbarivu was declared as a commercially successful film on OTT platform.
+In 2022, Pardeshi's first release was Anbarivu, opposite Hip Hop Tamizha.
+The film released directly via Disney+ Hotstar, with receiving mixed to positive reviews from critics.
+Anbarivu was declared as a commercially successful film on an OTT platform.
 Her last release was Varalaru Mukkiyam, opposite Jiiva.
 The film received negative reviews from critics and audience, but Pardeshi's performance as a "Malayali girl" was appreciated.
 The film was a flop at the box-office.

-In 2023, her first release was Vasantha Mullai, opposite Bobby Simha, the film received poor reviews from critics and audience, and was a box-office bomb.
+In 2023, Pardeshi's first release was Vasantha Mullai, opposite Bobby Simha; the film received poor reviews from critics and audiences, and was a box-office bomb.
 Her second release was a Telugu film, Vinaro Bhagyamu Vishnu Katha, opposite Kiran Abbavaram.
-The film received mixed reviews from critics and audience alike upon its released, and was successful at the box-office.
-Later she made her digital streaming debut with a Hindi language series The Freelancer, which was premiered on Disney+ Hotstar.
-The series received highly positive reviews from critics, and she gets praises for her performance in the series.
-Her next release was Paramporul, alongside Amitash Pradhan and Sarath Kumar, the film received general reviews from critics and audience, the film was an average grosser at the box-office.
+It received mixed reviews from critics and audience alike upon its released, and was successful at the box-office.
+Later she made her digital streaming debut with the Hindi language series The Freelancer, which was premiered on Disney+ Hotstar.
+The series received highly positive reviews from critics, and she was praised for her performance.
+Her next release was Paramporul, alongside Amitash Pradhan and Sarath Kumar.
+The film received general reviews from critics and audiences, and was an average grosser at the box-office.

-In 2024, her first release was a Tamil film PT Sir, opposite Hip Hop Adhi, marking her second collobration with him after Anbarivu (2022).
+In 2024, Pardeshi's first release was the Tamil film PT Sir, opposite Hip Hop Adhi, marking her second collobration with him after Anbarivu (2022).
 The film received mixed reviews from critics and audiences and was a box-office success.